getlocalci/local-ci/README.md

 You'll get local Bash access to jobs, so you'll usually be able to see what's wrong and fix it.

-Thanks to [CirleCI-Public/cirlceci-cli](https://github.com/circleci-public/circleci-cli), which this uses.
+Thanks to [CirleCI-Public/cirlceci-cli](https://github.com/circleci-public/circleci-cli) and [mikefarah/yq](https://github.com/mikefarah/yq), which this uses.

 CircleCI® is a registered trademark of Circle Internet Services, Inc.